relativitydev/relativity-trace-documentation/docs/user_documentation.md

 Prerequisites
 =============

-Ensure the default Relativity infrastructure has been setup and operational.
+Ensure the default Relativity infrastructure has been set up and is fully operational.
 In addition, Relativity Trace utilizes the following components for its processes:

 ### Agents